clearpath-docs/boxer-sphinx-tutorials/doc/BoxerStartup.rst

     source /etc/ros/setup.bash

-This is the setup file which gets sourced by Moose's background launch job, and in the default configuration, it is also sourced on your login session.
-For this reason it can be considered the "global" setup file for Moose's ROS installation.
+This is the setup file which gets sourced by Boxer's background launch job, and in the default configuration, it is also sourced on your login session.
+For this reason it can be considered the "global" setup file for Boxer's ROS installation.

-This file sets some environment variables and then sources a chosen ROS workspace, so it is one of your primary modification points for altering how Moose launches.
+This file sets some environment variables and then sources a chosen ROS workspace, so it is one of your primary modification points for altering how Boxer launches.

 Launch Files